shigenobu/mysql_ws_parse_url/README.md

 ### about

 This is MySQL User Defined Function written by cgo.
-Parse from url to json in mysql string arg.
+Parse from url string to json object.

 ### how to install